josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 In the menu bar, click **File** and select **Backup Wallet**.
 When the directory window appears, choose a directory to save the wallet data (.dat) file to.
 If you don't have your Raspberry Pi set up to communicate with other computers on your network, save the wallet file (.dat) to your Raspberry Pi first and then immediately save it to another device for safe-keeping.

-***Attention:** Do not keep your wallet backup on the same device that hosts your node and wallet.
+> **Attention!:** Do not keep your wallet backup on the same device that hosts your node and wallet.
 If your device encounters a catastrophic failure, you will not be able to restore the wallet from the backup.
-Instead, save the wallet backup to a secure, reliable device or devices.*
+Instead, save the wallet backup to a secure, reliable device or devices.

 Once you have chosen a location, click **OK**.